A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: A new dynamic slip-wall model

 Substituting for $\overline{C}_{w,\lambda}$ in Eqn.~(\ref{eqn:dynamic_slip_1}), we get a non-linear equation with $\lambda$ as the only unknown, which can be found dynamically using a numerical method.
 The Secant method is used to find $\lambda$ using Eqns.~(\ref{eqn:dynamic_slip_1}) and~(\ref{eqn:Cw_model}).
 The parameter $\lambda$, thus obtained, can reach unrealistically high values, especially at high Reynolds numbers on coarse near-wall LES meshes.
 We prescribe an upper limit to $\lambda$ as

-Here, $\lambda_{CCSM}$ is the value of $\lambda$ for the constant coefficient Smagorinsky model obtained using the optimal finite element projection framework in \cite{pradhan2023unified}.
+Here, $\lambda_{CCSM}$ is the value of $\lambda$ for the constant coefficient Smagorinsky model (CCSM) obtained in the \emph{a priori} analysis of channel flow DNS data and traditional wall model predictions using the optimal finite element projection framework in \cite{pradhan2023unified}.
+The limiter value is based on numerical experimentation across the range of Reynolds numbers and flow configurations considered in this work.
 Finally, we use $\lambda_f$ in Eqn.~(\ref{eqn:slip-model-new}).

+The dynamic model in Eqn.~(\ref{eqn:dynamic_slip_1}) is essentially identical to the dynamic slip-wall model of \cite{bose2014dynamic}.
+The model given by Eqn.~(\ref{eqn:dynamic_slip_1}) can be transformed to Eqn.~(\ref{eqn:bose_slip}) using the Germano identity.
+However, the model form in Eqn.~(\ref{eqn:bose_slip}) is found to be sensitive to the implementation details including the numerical discretization and the choice of the SGS model in a finite-volume framework in previous studies \citep{park2016wall,bae2019dynamic}.
+Our attempts to use this model form in the DG framework with $p \geq 2$ resulted in unstable simulations with the constant coefficient and the dynamic Smagorinsky SGS models.

 We remark that the dynamic modeling procedure to obtain $\lambda$ as discussed above is not unique.
 The model coefficient can be obtained using a number of modeling choices e.g. modified form of the Germano identity used in \cite{bae2019dynamic}.
 Eqn.~(\ref{eqn:dynamic_slip_0}) has a form similar to that of the dynamic model of \cite{bae2019dynamic}, but it does not contain the additional wall-stress terms in the numerator, which originates from the invariance of wall-stress condition under test filtering.
 Those additional wall-stress terms are expected to predict the same wall stress regardless of the grid resolution (or filter) and act as an effective self-regulating mechanism to control the changes in slip length to predict the correct wall stress.
-In our case, a similar effect is obtained by enforcing the \cite{pradhan2023unified} model for $\overline{C}_{w,\lambda}$.
+In our case, a similar effect is obtained by enforcing the \cite{pradhan2023unified} model for $\overline{C}_{w,\lambda}$ which is a function of the slip wall velocity and near-wall grid resolution via the slip-based Reynolds number.
+The parameter $\overline{C}_{w,\lambda}$ and hence the slip length appropriately changes when the near-wall grid is refined or coarsened and/or when the Reynolds number is increased or decreased, resulting in an appropriate change in the wall stress.
+Note that the wall stress can be related to the slip length $ (\overline{C}_{w} \overline{\Delta}_w)$ and slip velocity $U_{slip}$ using the slip wall model as : $\tau_w = (\nu + \nu_{SGS}) \left( U_{slip} /(\overline{C}_{w} \overline{\Delta}_w) \right) $, where $\nu_{SGS}$ is the SGS or eddy viscosity.